 - Tin Can Robot: The machines have their own aesthetic, but it's clear based more on oldschool sci-fi than anything else, and nowhere is this more apparent than in the robots such as the police drones.

 - Vegetarian Vampire: Straitjacket doesn't have any moral issues with feeding on humans.
-We just taste terrible.
+They just taste terrible.

 - What Do You Mean, It's Not Symbolic?: Straitjacket invokes this in-universe with his 'mad actor' theme.